jshingala/SentrySight/README.md

 ## Setup

 1. Clone the repository:
-   Use Github Desktop
+   Recommend Github Desktop

 2. Navigate to the project folder:
    Make sure you're on the correct folder, use cd command.

 3. Install dependencies:
-   npm install
+   npm install main directory, then cd database, npm install again. then cd.. out to main.

-4. Run the development server: npm run dev (run npm start to also turn on the server)
+5. Run the development server: npm run dev ( npm start to run both server and website)